alexbirkett/GNURadioTutorials/README.md

 Delay test (Sine wave source)
 -----------------------------
-This example does not appear to be working correctly.
-XY Mode appears to work.
+This example did not work as expected until the OpenGL Python library was installed.

 Used 'WX GUI Slider' block instead of 'Variable Slider' block